DrNicoleTobias/Ray_PaperArtifacts/README.md

 Our prototype hardware integrates a modular custom printed circuit board (PCB) housed in a 3D-printed plastic enclosure, four solar panels, and a TI CC1101 radio.

 **Custom PCB**
 The PCB for the Ray sensor consists of 3 modular parts, a Solar_Module, a MCU_Module, and a Radio_Module.
 All design files for these modules and the Bill of Materials for all necessary PCB components can be found in the Hardware/PCB_Designs/ folder.
 Boards can be fabricated at many places online, such as OSHpark etc, and the components can be populated by hand or by a manufacture as well.
 Design files can be viewed directly by a program like Eagle, but PDFs have been made available for convenience of viewing.
+The Solar_Module attaches to the MCU_Module and the MCU_Module attaches to the Radio_Module.

 **3D Enclosure**
 The 3D printed mounting system is made of PLA plastic and contains the PCB, solar cells, and necessary wiring connecting them.
 Enclosure designs to house the PCB and attach the solar panels to can be found in Hardware/3D_Enclosure/PCB_Housing_and_20_DegBody_Assembly.stl with a second file Hardware/3D_Enclosure/PCB_Housing_Cap.stl to make a cap to cover the PCB during deployment.
 The enclosure provides a nesting place for the solar cells, which angles the solar cell slots such that 2 of the 4 of the solar cells are pointed toward the entry, while the rest are pointed toward the exit.